demisto/content/Packs/F5/Integrations/F5_ASM/README.md

 ### f5-asm-policy-hostnames-delete
 ***
-Delete a hostname from a policy
+Deletes a hostname from a policy.

 #### Base Command